-This warmly Spiced Blackberry Pie merges the best of two seasons.
+This Spiced Blackberry Pie merges the best of two seasons.
 Delicious, juicy blackberries are tucked inside a flaky crust and spiced just right with cinnamon, allspice, ginger and a touch of cloves.

 Spiced Blackberry Pie Recipe

-After eating this Spiced Blackberry Pie for the first time I wondered what had taken me so long to use warm spices inside a summertime pie!
+After eating this Spiced Blackberry Pie for the first time, I wondered why I had waited so long to use the warm spices of fall for a summertime pie.
 Traditionally, warm spices such as cinnamon, ginger, and clove are reserved for distinctly fall or winter baking.
 Pumpkin usually stars as the lead role with that spice lineup.
 However, when paired with this summer fruit pie, it works just as well.
-It plays off the sweet and tart blackberry flavor and makes this pie REALLY special.
+It plays off the sweet and tart blackberry flavor and makes this pie really unique.

-Like most fruit pies, the star of the show are the blackberries.
+Like most fruit pies, the main attraction here is the blackberry.
 Take care to use the best quality you can find.

 Ingredients Needed For Blackberry Pie Filling